Tomb of Safdar Jang: Architecture

-The Safdarjung tomb, the last monumental tomb garden of the Mughals, was planned and built like an enclosed garden tomb in line with the style of the Humayun tomb.
+The Safdarjung tomb, the last monumental tomb garden of the Mughals, was planned and built like an enclosed garden tomb in line with the style of the Humayun tomb and Taj Mahal.
 It was completed in 1754.
 The slabs from the tomb of Abdul Rahim Khankhana were used in the construction of the tomb.

 The tomb has four key features which are: The Char Bagh plan with the mausoleum at the center, a ninefold floor plan, a five-part façade and a large podium with a hidden stairway.

 The main entry gate to the tomb is two-storied and its façade has very elaborate ornamentation over plastered surfaces and is in ornate purple colour.
-There is an inscription in Arabic on the surface and its translation reads "When the hero of plain bravery departs from the transitory, may he become a resident of god’s paradise".
+There is an inscription in Persian on the surface and its translation reads "When the hero of plain bravery departs from the transitory, may he become a resident of god’s paradise".
 The rear side of the façade, which is seen after entering through the gate, has many rooms and the library.
 To the right of the gate is the mosque which is a three-domed structure marked with stripes.